Elevate Your Outdoor Space: Modern White Rock Landscaping Ideas

 Start by clearing the debris left behind by winter.
 Remove fallen leaves, branches, and any other clutter that might have accumulated on your lawn and garden beds.
 Raking the lawn gently will help remove thatch and allow the grass to breathe.

 Inspect your shrubs, bushes, and hedges for signs of damage or overgrowth.
-Prune dead or diseased branches to promote healthy growth.
+Prune dead or infected branches to advance sound development.
 Trim back any overgrown plants to maintain their shape and encourage new shoots.

 Take time to prepare your garden beds for planting.
 Remove weeds and unwanted plants that may have sprouted during winter.
 Loosen the soil and add compost or organic matter to enrich its nutrients.